MatMoore/online-board-games-and-party-games/README.md

 # Online board games and party games
-A list of games that can be played online with a group of people.
-This list should exclude anything that needs to purchased multiple times to play.
+A list of games that can be played online with a group of friends.

+## Voice chat suggestions
+Many of these games assume you are using a seperate tool to chat.
+Here are some free tools you can use:

+- [Discord](https://discordapp.com/) - multiple text/voice channels that you can join and leave at any time
+- [Google Hangouts](https://hangouts.google.com/) - a temporary video meeting with a shareable link, no need to install anything, but requires a google account to set up
+- [Zoom](https://zoom.us/) - a temporary video meeting, easy for other people to join without signing up, but you may need to restart the call every 40 minutes

 ## Platforms/game engines
 - [Board Game Arena](https://boardgamearena.com/) (freemium)